shuntress/web-host/README.md

  - secure authentication ([HTTP Basic](https://tools.ietf.org/html/rfc7617), [TLS](https://tools.ietf.org/html/rfc8446), [pbkdf2](https://tools.ietf.org/html/rfc8018))
  - simple authorization (No groups, roles, or regex matches)

-## What is this?
-It's my take on a practical minimalist web host with code that can be understood in an hour and run directly from source with no dependencies ([one dependency](https://nodejs.org)).
+---

+Small-scale self-publishing for the web should be simple.
+A CS degree should not feel necessary to share your resume, blog, recipes, or photos.

-To that end, you may notice that there are no package, grunt, trevor, cargo, slurp, scarf, jarvis, babel, lint, or docker files.
+You may have noticed that there are no package, grunt, trevor, cargo, slurp, scarf, jarvis, babel, lint, or docker files.
 The .git folder is the only dev tool sub-directory.

-The setup script targets [systemd](https://systemd.io/) to install this software as a persistent service but the project is otherwise system-agnostic.

-## Why?
-Small-scale web publishing should be simple.

-A CS degree should not feel necessary for self-hosting your resume, blog, recipes, or photos.
+This is my take on a practical minimalist web server with code that can be understood in an hour and run directly from source with no dependencies ([one dependency](https://nodejs.org)).

-# Quick Start
+## Quick Start
 **Install Node**: [https://nodejs.org/](https://nodejs.org/)

 **Download and extract the source code**: [https://github.com/shuntress/web-host/archive/main.zip](https://github.com/shuntress/web-host/archive/main.zip)